Table of Contents

-Making Sure Your Workplace Culture is Free From Fear
+Tip 9: Make Sure Your Workplace Culture Is Free From Fear

-For example, say you’re a marketer for a high-intensity, performance-driven software company.
-You have a crazy idea for an out-of-the-box campaign that you want to try.
+For example, say there’s a marketer for a high-intensity, performance-driven software company.
+They have a crazy idea for an out-of-the-box campaign that you want to try.
 It’s a bit risky, but it could be groundbreaking.
-Then, your friend on the development team gets a temporary pay cut because a feature he built into the product flopped.
-Are you going to even pitch your idea?
+Then, their friend on the development team gets a temporary pay cut because a feature he built into the product flopped.
+Is the marketer going to even pitch their idea?
 Not likely.
-The fear of failure keeps us from making bold bets.
+The fear of failure keeps them from making bold bets.

 But if there’s one thing that is consistent among the most successful people and organizations, it’s that they are the most free to fail.
-Jeff Bezos, CEO of Amazon, wrote in the 2013 shareholder letter that “failure comes part and parcel with invention.
+Jeff Bezos, CEO of Amazon, wrote that “failure comes part and parcel with invention.
 It’s not optional.
 We understand that and believe in failing early and iterating until we get it right.”

 Questions You’ve Asked Us About Workplace Culture